bobpattersonjr/workmux/README.md

 - `-w, --with-changes`: Move uncommitted changes from the current worktree to the new worktree, then reset the original worktree to a clean state.
 Useful when you've accidentally started working on the wrong branch.
+- `--patch`: Interactively select which changes to move (requires `--with-changes`).
+Opens an interactive prompt for selecting hunks to stash.
 - `-u, --include-untracked`: Also move untracked files (requires `--with-changes`).
 By default, only staged and modified tracked files are moved.
 - `-p, --prompt <text>`: Provide an inline prompt that will be automatically passed to